TFL history

 Then came Week 13, when a battle between two longtime TFL rivals, Bagdad and Limerick, became The Greatest Game In TFL History.
 The Newts got 43 points from Randall Cunningham on Thanksgiving Day, but the Loons would rally for a 98-74 victory that rewrote the record books.
 The Loons set a TFL record for points in a game; the Newts were the highest-scoring losers in TFL history; and the combined point total was another record.

-But when the smoke cleared from this incredible season, one team would stand alone.
-Reidy's East Hartford franchise recorded arguably the greatest season in TFL history, capping it with a 58-44 victory over the Alaska Oosiks in Sweeney Bowl IX.
-The Exmos' resume: a 12-2 record, second-best ever; 673 points, third-best; 14 total wins, a record; 266 points from QB Steve Young, a TFL season record; and the first ever TFL Double (regular season and Sweeney Bowl titles).
-In fact, by losing the TFL's closest scoring race ever, by two points to the Oosiks, the Exmos finished three points shy of the first TFL Triple Crown.
+But when the smoke cleared from this incredible season, one team stood alone.
+Reidy's East Hartford franchise recorded arguably the greatest season in TFL history, capping it with a 58-44 victory against the Alaska Oosiks in Sweeney Bowl IX.
+The Ex-Mos' resume: a 12-2 record, second-best ever; 673 points, third-best; 14 total wins, a record; 266 points from QB Steve Young, a TFL season record; and the first ever TFL Double (regular season and Sweeney Bowl titles).
+In fact, by losing the TFL's closest scoring race ever, by two points to the Oosiks, the Ex-Mos finished three points shy of the TFL's first Triple Crown.

 It didn't happen.
-Dutch Harbor scored 167 points over the final three weeks to sneak past Dugway in points and the Tubes lost in the Sweeney semifinals.
+Dutch Harbor scored 167 points over the final three weeks to slip past Dugway in points and the Tubes lost in the Sweeney semifinals.

 In 1998, East Hartford flirted with the triple crown, winning two of the three and just missing out on points scored.